pmherp/udsnd_project-4/README.md

 - bootstrap for front-end of web-app
 - requests for handling API connection

+The code is also deployed to the web with heroku.

 ## Project Motivation
 For this project, I was using World Bank Data to showcase how to connect to an API and deploy a data web-app to share key results with anyone on the web.